SundaySky/cost-anomaly-detector/README.md

 ### Configuration File
-the configuration file is created in YAML format, please edit the file according to your usage and upload it to s3.
+the configuration file is created in YAML format, there is an example CAD_conf.yml file in the 'deployment' directory.
+Please edit the file according to your usage and upload it to s3.

 The parameters in the file are divided to 3 sections:
 	DB params - Should be changed according to your database.